filamentphp/filament/packages/panels/docs/01-installation.md

 > If you get an error when accessing your panel, check that the service provider was registered in your `config/app.php`.
 If not, you should manually add it to the `providers` array.

+> Started with a new Laravel installation?
+Run `php artisan migrate` if not done yet.

 ## Create a user
 You can create a new user account with the following command: